 Looks at how the new State Pension introduced for future pensioners on 6 April 2016 affects individuals, focusing in particular on transitional arrangementsJump to full report >>

 The new State Pension (nSP) was introduced on 6 April 2016 for people reaching State Pension age from that date.
 People who had already reached State Pension age continue to be entitled to a State Pension under the old rules (Pensions Act 2014, s1).

 The old State Pension had two tiers:

 Because the nSP is single-tier, there is no option to contract-out of it.
-This means that from April 2016, employees who were previously contracted-out start to pay the same rate of NI and build up State Pension rights on the same basis as other employees.
+This means that since 6 April 2016, employees who were previously contracted-out have paid the same rate of NI and build up State Pension rights on the same basis as other employees.

 Commons Briefing papers CBP-7414